rascal999/shoe-shop/README.md

 ## Report

-Visit http://localhost:1337/report for the write-up.
+Visit http://localhost:1337/report for the write-up or check out the PDF.